-Additionally, construction of the 39 upland disposal sites may require the removal of trees and vegetation for access and permanent site impact.
+The construction of 39 upland disposal sites and 112 river training structures may impact GHGsequestering habitat, including wetland, bottomland hardwood, and backwater habitats.
 Vegetation is an important component of carbon sequestration, or the process of capturing and storing atmospheric carbon dioxide, which reduces atmospheric warming.
-While some vegetation may be lost to the upland disposal sites, the construction of roughly 135 acres of bottomland hardwood forest and 2,225 acres of emergent wetland habitat through mitigation efforts would result in no net loss of vegetation and therefore carbon sequestration.
+While some aquatic habitat may be lost to project actions, the construction of up to roughly 135 acres of bottomland hardwood forest and 5,854 acres of emergent wetland and backwater habitat through mitigation efforts would result in no net loss of vegetation, wetlands, or aquatic habitat.
+Annually, approximately 4,953 metric tons of $CO_2$ will be sequestered as a result of aquatic mitigation measures, however these habitat covers are expected to produce roughly 2,960 metric tons of $CH_4$ and 0.04 metric tons of N2O in turn (Table 4-7).